chrispsn/mesh-spreadsheet/README.md

 ## Who is Mesh for?

-Mesh is a spreadsheet program that fits into software's typical development, release, and life cycle management workflows:
+Mesh is a spreadsheet program that fits into software's typical development and release workflows:

 - calculations are stored as text files
 - data can be of arbitrary length and defined structure (including empty data)